robert-laws/project-instruction-menu/03_UX-EXPLORATION/00_ideation.md

 # Ideation

+This collaborative phase allows for wide ranging exploration of layouts, content, and features for the instructional menu website.
+The exploration is based on the core feature requirements identified during the research phase.

 #### Header Section

 The header section includes a logo for the site and navigation links - which can include informational pages about the library instruction policy, detailed listing of instructional components with learning outcomes and assessment details, and a means retrieving a previous class.